 Hang On Back Filter

-If you want to take the filtration of the shrimp tank one notch further, go for a Hang On Back filter.
-Recently I’ve used one in one of my larger shrimp tanks, and the result is amazing.
+If you want to improve the filtration of the shrimp tank, go for a Hang On Back filter.
+I recently used one in one of my larger shrimp tanks, and the result is amazing.
 For larger shrimp colonies, a HOB filter will be more suitable than a sponge filter.

-I have used the Penguin HOB filter manufactured by Marineland.
-I have fairly satisfied with its performance.
+I have used the Penguin HOB filter manufactured by Marineland and am fairly satisfied with its performance.
 If you are just starting out with a HOB, you can definitely give this a try.

 Check out the latest price here on Amazon.